Minute Stats

 Council capped a proposed Multi-use Indoor Sports Facility at $30 million and directed staff to redesign the project to meet that limit, excluding field size reductions but exploring cuts to amenities and environmental standards—Stantec Architecture will study alternatives and report back by March 24, 2024.
 Council also approved a $38 million budget amendment for a major facility project with a switch to Ontario Building Code standards and required a business plan review by March 25, 2024.
 A motion to delay financing decisions for Soccer Northwest Ontario's indoor sports facility failed, and a proposal to shorten the Integrity Commissioner's response timeline from 30 to 15 days ended in a 6-6 tie and was defeated.

-November 27, 2023 19 motions 2 headline 9 notable 6 recorded 2 defeated See Minutes Official Minutes ↗
+19 motions 2 media 6 recorded 2 defeated Minutes

 Council cleared the way for development on a Riverdale Road property by removing a holding symbol restriction and passed a bylaw updating who enforces parking violations in the city.
 They also established procedures for how an acting mayor will operate if the mayor is absent.
 A confidential contract matter was approved but details weren't disclosed to the public.